Ravagraid/TishanLa/docs/_pages/Organisations/Political/solar-empire.md

 ### Official Currency {#currency}

-&emsp;There is only one currency that holds value within the Empire, that being the Imperial Skar, with its plural form being the Skarii (Scar-E).
+&emsp;There is only one currency that holds value within the Empire, that being the [Imperial [Skar](_pages/Item/Currency/imperial-skar.md)], with its plural form being the Skarii (Scar-E).
 A single Skar is the lowest denomination of currency, and is counted in units of [12](_pages/Misc/counting-system.md), much like other systems of measurement that the empire uses.
 The Skar is back by what's known as the [Shardrask Standard](_pages/Materials/shardrask.md), wherein the value of the currency is based upon the finite reserves of such material, within the Empires labyrinthine vaults.
 Below is a table denoting the unit sizes of Skar, and their rough purchasing power, outside factors not withstanding;

 |  Coin   |  S   |  Si  |  Sl  |  Sh   |   la   |
 | :-----: | :--: | :--: | :--: | :---: | :----: |